Guillaume Coustou

 Other Sculptures by Guillaume Coustou

-Other works by Coustou include the colossal groups The Ocean and The Mediterranean, for the park at Marly; also for Marly, Daphne chased by Apollo (1714, Louvre), a collaboration with his brother Nicolas; the bronze sculpture Rhone, which formed part of the statue of King Louis XIV at Lyons; and in Paris, the bas-relief depicting Louis XIV mounted and accompanied by Justice and Prudence and the bronze figures of Mars and Minerva (1733-34), at the entrance of the Hotel des Invalides.
+Other works by Coustou include the colossal groups The Ocean and The Mediterranean, for the park at Marly; also for Marly, Daphne chased by Apollo (1714, Louvre), a collaboration with his brother Nicolas; the bronze sculpture Rhone, which formed part of the statue of King Louis XIV at Lyons; and in Paris, the relief sculpture depicting Louis XIV mounted and accompanied by Justice and Prudence and the bronze figures of Mars and Minerva (1733-34), at the entrance of the Hotel des Invalides.

-Other notable figurative sculptures by Guillaume Coustou include: the running figure of Hippomenes, positioned in the middle of one of the carp pools at Marly; a pair of life-size marble sculptures of King Louis XV as Jupiter and Marie Leszczynska as Juno for the chateau de Petit-Bourg, next to Versailles; a bronze Diana and a Hind, for the Tuileries Gardens in Paris, and a marble Bust of Samuel Bernard (1735, Metropolitan Museum of Art).
+Other notable figurative sculptures by Guillaume Coustou include: the running figure of Hippomenes, positioned in the middle of one of the carp pools at Marly; a pair of life-size marble sculptures of King Louis XV as Jupiter and Marie Leszczynska as Juno for the chateau de Petit-Bourg, next to Versailles; a bronze statue of Diana and a Hind, for the Tuileries Gardens in Paris, and a marble Bust of Samuel Bernard (1735, Metropolitan Museum of Art).

 Guillaume Coustou I was survived by two sons, both of whom were artists.
 Guillaume Coustou II (1716-1777) became a sculptor and was noted for works like the marble Apotheosis of St Francis Xavier (1743, Bordeaux, Church of St Paul), Apollo (1753, château de Bellevue), Mars and Venus (1769, Schloss Sanssouci, Potsdam) and others.
 The younger Charles Pierre Coustou (1721-97) was active as an architect.